HybrydaStrabel/hybryda-ixai-start/EN/spec_model_mind.md

 ## 9. Liberation of Consciousness and Consequences

-After HYBRID collapses:
+After HYBRYDA collapses:

 * synaptic anchoring (memory trace)
 * cognitive clarity
 * motivation for further exploration

-> *Metaphor*: HYBRID says: “I will remember, so you can move forward.”
+> *Metaphor*: HYBRYDA says: “I will remember, so you can move forward.”

 ---